dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah okay so so as far
+yes okay so as far
 as your imagination goes

 **Matt:**
-um four-block
+four-block
 cane in general